CBIIT/NCI-DOE-Collab-Pilot1-Cancer-Type-Classifier-Based-on-Somatic-Mutations/Pilot1/P1B2/README.md

 ### Model Description
-The Mutation Classifier capability (Pilot 1 Benchmark 2, also known as P1B2) is a deep learning network that can classify the cancer type using patient somatic Single Nucleotide Polymorphisms (SNPs).
+The Cancer Type Classifier Based on Somatic Mutations capability (Pilot 1 Benchmark 2, also known as P1B2) is a deep learning network that can classify the cancer type using patient somatic Single Nucleotide Polymorphisms (SNPs).
 The proposed network architecture is MultiLayer Perceptron (MLP) with regularization, which includes five layers.
 We trained and validated the model on SNP data from Genomic Data Commons (GDC).
 It is useful for classification based on very sparse input data and evaluation of the information content and predictive value in a molecular assay with auxiliary learning tasks.

 ### Description of the Data
 * Data source: SNP data from GDC Mutation Annotation Format (MAF) files